Falling objects can be materials, tools, debris or equipment, and if they land on you, you can be seriously injured or even killed.

 Let’s look first at the problem of materials.
 Materials are piled in the yard, in the truck, or at various places on the job site.
 The phrase “Piling up Trouble” surely fits the situation when you pile material improperly.
 All materials should be piled on a sound base, straight and steady, and at a reasonable height.
 It may be well to crosstie and cover the material for protection and safety.

 Piling materials on scaffolds requires special care.
 You have to be sure not to overload, to allow ample space for work operations, and to make the piles stable.
 Be sure toe boards are placed on all scaffolding and open elevations to safeguard workers below from falling materials—loose brick, tools, equipment.

-When you want to send material, tools or equipment to higher elevations, use containers or buckets and hand lines.
+When you want to send material, tools or equipment to higher elevations, use containers or bucket buddy’s and hand lines.
 Never throw materials or tools.
 When you pull on a hand line, he sure to stand clear of the loaded materials and tools.
 Keep an eye on the load as it goes up.
 When you have to pull up materials that can’t be placed in a container, fasten the load securely to the hand line.
 If materials like pipe, conduit, and rods aren’t properly fastened in bundles, a piece can be jarred loose and hit the worker pulling the hand line.